,

 Several other locations were proposed in various areas around the airport but were quickly dismissed because of FAA restrictions, inaccessibility to the tarmac, underground sewer lines, or indigenous burial remains.

-Gordon Wong, FAA airports lead program manager, said he would return to his office and check the project’s funding eligibility criterion.
+Gordon Wong, FAA airports lead program manager, said he would return to his office and check the project’s funding eligibility criteria.
 He asked the community where they would prefer the garage to be built if they had the option.
+They are also planning to have some extra space, like this portable garage, to ensure that they have enough capacity.

 “I think the community would prefer a location away from where it’s shown right now because that’s their main gathering area,” said Watanuki.